Succession Planning Software vs. Consulting: Which is Right for Your Organization?

 SupportRequires internal management and trainingOngoing expert guidance with hands-on implementation

-The Succession Software Illusion: Why Technology Alone Falls Short
+The Software Illusion: Why Technology Alone Falls Short

 Many organizations invest in software, expecting it to “handle” succession planning for them.
-However, software is a tool — not a solution.
-Without a well-defined strategy, even the most advanced platforms struggle to deliver meaningful outcomes.
+However, software is a tool — not a sustainable solution.
+Without a well-defined succession planning strategy, even the most advanced platforms struggle to deliver meaningful outcomes.

 Here are some of the most common pitfalls of relying solely on succession planning software: